Jerusalem embassy opens as U.S. tells Israel 'you are not alone'

 Israel captured east Jerusalem in the 1967 war and annexed it in a move not recognized internationally.

-The Palestinians want east Jerusalem as the capital of their future state, and view the relocation of the embassy from Tel Aviv to the contested city as a one-sided move that invalidates the U.S. as a Mideast peace broker.
+The Palestinians want east Jerusalem as the capital of their future state, and view the relocation of the embassy to the contested city as a one-sided move that invalidates the U.S. as a Mideast peace broker.